How Better Audio May Improve Audience Engagement

 The reason for sound amplification in classrooms is to increase the level of the teachers voice relative to the background noise.

 Just as in the Millet study, a great strategy is to increase attention by increasing the desired audio level relative to the background noise.

 When addressing a microphone more than 12 inches away, the desired sound begins to compete with acoustical reflections (room reverberation) and other ambient sounds in the environment.
 It might seem subtle, but the audio becomes more muddled and loses the clarity found in professional radio, cinema, and music productions.
 Simply moving closer to the microphone significantly increases the ratio of wanted to unwanted sounds (or signal-to-noise), typically offering the listener better intelligibility and easier listening experience.
 For vocal or music recording in any uncontrolled, non-studio environment stay as close to the microphone as possible.
 If you have the option, opt for microphones with enough reach to comfortably remain close to your body, or use a lavaliere microphone for talent speaking on camera.

 Improving audio quality inexpensively

 With Instagram and YouTube stories become increasingly more popular alternatives to long-form content, audio production requires a greater degree of mobility and efficiency.
 Certain tools have emerged to allow flexible audio capture onto mobile devices.
 Portable devices like the iConnectivity iConnectAUDIO2+ allow users to plug XLR microphones directly into your mobile device or computer and broadcast from an external microphone.
-We haven’t tested this at the time of writing so can’t fully recommend this one, but similar options like the Apogee Duet and Izotope Spire Studio exist on the market.
+Similar options like the Apogee Duet and Izotope Spire Studio exist on the market.
 If you do long-form live streams from a fixed location, consider using an audio interface and an inexpensive lavaliere microphone for consistently clear audio.

 Use dynamics processing